cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/squatter.rst

 History
 =======

-Support for additional search enginges was added in version 3.0.
+Support for additional search engines was added in version 3.0.

 The following command-line switches were added in version 3.0: